-2016 2015
+2017 2016

-(In T housands)

-Within one year P5,500 P33,000
+Within one year Р - P5,500

-After one year but not more than five years - 16,500
+After one year but not more than five years -

-P5,500 P49,500
+P - P5,500

 h.
 The Group has contingent liabilities for lawsuits and various other matters occurring in the ordinary course of business.
 On the basis of information furnished by its legal counsel, management believes that none of these contingencies will materially affect the Group's financial position and financial performance.